Furious-sml/House-classifier/README.md

 git push -u origin master
 ```

-## How to download the house-style.zip file through a terminal
+## How to download the zip file through a terminal

 Run the following code in a terminal